MicrosoftDocs/Devices-docs/surface/surface-hardware-environmental-test-results.md

 - Windows 11
 ---

-# Surface hardware rugged testing
+# Surface hardware environmental test results

 Surface devices are built to withstand rigorous conditions that help ensure optimal reliability and lower cost of ownership.